 1.Is it possible to address Hashimoto’s naturally?

 Yes, yes, and yes!
 While I always recommend seeing a doctor as well (see below), that doesn’t mean that that’s the only option.
-There is so much you can do naturally and holistically to support your health and heal.
+There is so much you can do naturally and holistically to support your health.

 When I was first diagnosed with Hashimoto’s I had no idea that natural options even existed.
 I thought there was no point, and that medication was the only answer.
-Though many people do indeed need medication as an other tool for healing, Hashimoto’s can also be addressed by improving your health status in general, and taking specific steps to level out your hormones, gut health and inflammation.
+Though many do indeed need medication as an other tool for healing, improving your general health status is still always a good idea!

 So what are the steps you need to take to address Hashimoto’s naturally?
 I have an entire blog post about how I addressed Hashimoto’s naturally here.